 I’ve had an unnatural fondness for fruit snacks for as long as I can remember.
-Seriously, even when I was still a kid and it was normal to like fruit snacks, I still managed to take it to an extreme level.
-I had a favorite brand at the grocery store and I would make my parents buy literally every box the store had in stock when we went shopping.
+Even when I was a kid and it was normal to like fruit snacks, I managed to take it to an extreme level.
+I would make my parents buy every box of my favorite brand that was in stock when we went shopping.

 That said, I eventually gave up fruit snacks because it’s pretty much impossible to find them without corn syrup and crazy additives!
 It’s been years since I’ve had any.
 Lately, I’ve been contemplating a way to make them myself, but healthier.

 Obviously, the first thing I had to find was healthy, all-natural juices for a base.
-I chose California-based Evolution Fresh juices as the star of recipe, but you can use any natural juice without added high fructose corn syrup.
-Look for a juice that is cold-pressed to keep in the nutrients and make sure you read nutrition labels to make sure your juice doesn’t have too much added sugar.
+You can use any natural juice without added high fructose corn syrup.
+Look for a juice that is cold-pressed to keep in the nutrients.
+Make sure you read nutrition labels to make sure your juice doesn’t have too much added sugar.

 For my fruit snacks, I used the organic grapefruit, organic spicy lemonade, organic strawberry lemonade and cold-pressed smooth greens.
-The final product is delicious, healthy, great on the go and most importantly – satisfies my bulk-fruit snack buying much younger self.
+The final product is delicious, healthy, great on the go.
+Most importantly – satisfies my bulk-fruit snack buying much younger self.

 I experimented with pouring the mixture into bread pans as well as silicone chocolate molds and either works just fine!
 Really you can put them in any container you have lying around.
-Given how well the fruit snacks made in silicone molds turned out, I think the next time I make these I might add a little booze and serve them as a pretty, colorful appetizer for a party!
+Given how well the fruit snacks made in silicone molds turned out, next time I might add a little booze.
+What a pretty, colorful party appetizer!
 Kind of like grown up jello shots?
-They are also great for a party because they can easily be made ahead.
+They are also convenient because they can easily be made ahead.